-Converting a diverse range of information within objects, sound, images or audio into a single binary code that can be read by electronic devices
+Find out more about the process of converting a diverse range of information formats within objects, into a single binary code that can be read by electronic devices.

 The term digitisation is given to the process of converting a diverse range of information within objects, sound, images or audio into a single binary code (where data constituents exist as a collection of 1s or 0s) that can be read by electronic devices.

 Melbourne Digitisation is a centre of excellence within the University of Melbourne, hosting substantial state-of-the-art digitisation infrastructure.

 The range of services offered to University staff and researchers include;

 - Scanning services: books (including fragile), maps, posters, loose documents and papers, transparencies and negatives

 - Transformation of text type documents (for example thesis) to digital format to produce and editable digital surrogate